Benjamin Frankel: Biography

 He went on to perform Frankel's most famous work, the Violin Concerto "in memory of 'the six million'" (a reference to the Jews murdered during the Holocaust), commissioned for the 1951 Festival of Britain, and was the soloist in the Viola Concerto for BBC radio broadcasts in 1970 and 1972.
 The core of Frankel's output are the eight symphonies (composed between 1958 and 1971) and the five string quartets (composed between 1945 and 1965).
 His friend Hans Keller was a champion of his concert music and did much to promote its performance at home and abroad.

-In 1955 Frankel succeeded Edward Clark as Chairman of the ISCM.
-That year issues arose about certain expenses Clark had claimed while he was chairman.
-Clark alleged that Frankel had accused him of fraud.
-Frankel denied he had ever made such a claim, but nevertheless said that such a claim, had he made it, would have been true.
-This amounted to slander as far as Clark was concerned, and he sued Frankel in the High Court, calling the composers Christian Darnton and Bernard Stevens as witnesses.
-While Frankel's alleged slander itself was unproven, the jury exonerated Clark of any wrongdoing and he felt this meant his integrity was intact.
-Clark's wife Elisabeth Lutyens ever after referred to Frankel as "composer and ex-colleague".

-Born and raised in Hammersmith, Frankel lived in London for many years, most notably at 17 Soho Square between 1953 and 1957, where he was the host of a circle of artists including the poet Cecil Day Lewis, film director Anthony Asquith, and the writer Leonard Woolf.
+Born and raised in Hammersmith, Frankel lived in London for many years, most notably at 17 Soho Square between 1953 and 1957, where he was the host of a circle of artists including the poet Cecil Day Lewis and film director Anthony Asquith.
+From 1952 there was also a house in Sussex, Rodmell Hiil, Rodmell, near Lewes.
+The writer Leonard Woolf lived next door.
 In 1958 he re-located to Locarno in Switzerland.
 He married three times: first in 1932 to Joyce Stanmore Rayner (divorced 1944), then to Phyllis Anna Leat (1944 until her death in 1967), and finally to Xenia Hamilton-Kennaway in 1972, not long before his death.
 There were two sons and one daughter by the first marriage.

 Frankel died in London on 12 February 1973 while working on the three-act opera Marching Song and a ninth symphony, which had been commissioned by the BBC.
 When he died, Marching Song had been completed in short score; it was orchestrated by Buxton Orr, a composer who had studied with Frankel and whose advocacy has been at least partly responsible for the revival of interest in his works.